 Then it would help if you progressed to exercises with more joint movement or planes of motion.
 Such an approach will enable you to assess a client’s ability, e.g., “client A can control five joints in two planes of motion, while client B can only control two joints at once and only in one plane of motion.”

-Therefore, client A can perform exercises in diagonal movement patterns involving the whole body (e.g., plank rotation, squats with medicine ball presses, and side lunge with shoulder presses).
-In contrast, client B can only do single plane simple movements (e.g., DB curls, DB front raises, and squats).
+Therefore, client A can perform exercises in diagonal movement patterns involving the whole body (e.g., plank rotation, squats with medicine ball presses, and side lunges with shoulder presses).
+In contrast, client B can only do simple single-plane movements (e.g., DB curls, DB front raises, and squats).

 Changing your client’s body is similar to getting from point A to point B on a map.

 Having a system in place that can identify a client’s skill is like determining the location of point A. If you don’t have such a plan, you won’t be able to give exact directions on how to get to point B. With a starting point identified, you can determine what types of exercises clients A and B can do.
-Client A would start training with more traditional bodybuilding-style movements involving one plane of motion and isolation-type activities.
+Client A would start training with traditional bodybuilding-style movements involving one plane of motion and isolation-type activities.
 While these are not the most effective at burning calories, they are the safest for the client.
 During the workouts, your goal is to develop client A’s skill level by challenging them with multijoint exercises or multiplane movements.

 After a few weeks, you can retest and see if they are ready to progress to a more “neuromuscular” workout.
 With this approach, their nervous system has time to adapt to more demanding exercises.

-The Central Nervous System (CNS) can multitask more effectively and control multiple joints and muscles at once.
+The Central Nervous System (CNS) can multitask more effectively and simultaneously control multiple joints and muscles.
 Trying to give client A an exercise early on that only client B can be impossible.
 No matter how much you spot them, correct them, and demonstrate the practice, their nervous system is not ready to handle a complex exercise.